Patika-Getir-Java-BootCamp/hw-1-frktgrl/README.md

-# OOP and Java Interview Questions & Answers
+# OOP and Java Questions & Answers

 ## 1. Why do we need to use OOP?
 Some major OOP languages?